From The Broken Tusk by Uma Krishnaswami (Atlanta, GA: August House Publishers Inc.). Used by permission of the publishers.

 There was silence.
 Then a small voice piped up, "I will, Lord Buddha." (finger cymbals)

-Out of the crowd stepped a girl, no more than 6 or 7 years old.
-She was a merchant's child, dressed in fine silk.
-Flowers were braided in her hair.
+Out of the crowd stepped a child, no more than 6 or 7 years old--a merchant's child, dressed in fine silk.

 "My name is Supriya," said the child, "and I have a bowl to fill with food for the hungry.
 When can I begin?" (finger cymbals)